This post may contain affiliate links. Please see my disclosure policy for details.

 Believe it or not, despite Scotland being rife with tales of the Fae and Fairy Hills all over the country – the Fairy Glen Skye has no such legends associated with it.

 It is surprising as Skye has a long association with the Fairies.
-The most popular legend is the Fairy Flag of Dunvegan Castle & Gardens.
+The most popular legend is the Fairy Flag of Dunvegan Castle & Gardens which includes The Fairy Bridge.

 No one knows how it got the nickname of the Fairy Glen but this unique landscape certainly does have a mystical feel to it.